Sept. 1 - On-line application system opens. There is no application fee! See application process.

 Requirements and Recommendations

-Most successful applicants have a GPA above 3.0 and GRE scores near the 70th percentile, and if required, either a TOEFL score better than 250 (equivalent to 600 on the older paper-based test) or an IELTS score better than band 6.
+Most successful applicants have a GPA above 3.0 and GRE scores near the 70th percentile, and if required, either a TOEFL iBT score of 90 or higher or an IELTS score of 6.5 or higher.
 Prior research experience, either in a summer program or part-time during school, is also important preparation for graduate school.
 Other requirements may be established by individual graduate programs.
 Applicants should consult their prospective programs for details.

 GSBS has a diverse student body with backgrounds in biology, biochemistry, biomedical sciences, bioengineering, engineering, math or physics.
 There are no formal course requirements for admission, but the following classes provide a good background for graduate coursework: